 - Please note that if paying for trip-related expenses out of pocket, reimbursement will only be approved and processed after the trip has been completed, and all appropriate documentation, including boarding passes, are provided.

-- To have a reimbursement check held and available for pickup at SAS, please check "Hold Check" and attach an envelope with the name of the person authorized to pick the check up.
+- To have a reimbursement check held and available for pickup at Enrollment Services, please check "Hold Check" and attach an envelope with the name of the person authorized to pick the check up.
 If the check is requested to be held but not picked up within two weeks it will automatically be mailed out.